Cocaine Addiction Statistics in Adults

 The agency also publishes booklets and factsheets, including Tips for Teens About Cocaine.

-Another government-affiliated agency that addresses substance abuse and addiction is the National Institute on Drug Abuse (NIDA).
+Another government-affiliated agency that addresses substance use disorder and addiction is the National Institute on Drug Abuse (NIDA).

 NIDA publishes research reports on drugs and addiction.
 Its resources on cocaine include information about effective treatments.